zk4x/zyx/README.md

 println!("{}", x.grad());
 ```

 Want to use ndarray?
-Just give it gradients and use --features=ndarray!
+Just give it gradients and use `--features=ndarray`!
 Note that reduce and movement ops are not yet implemented for ndarray.

 ```rust